Theory + Practice

 Previously:

-Prior to enrolling at UChicago, I have been a research assistant in the labs of:
+I have been a research assistant in the labs of:

 I. Josef Parvizi at Stanford Medicine,